alexbraeken/gatsby-netlify/gatsby-starter-netlify-cms/src/pages/ListWithUs/index.md

         <li> A Positive 'Can Do Attitude' - We will solve it, and only if we can't, we will find the person who can!
         </li>

-        <li> Knowledgeable - Our team of professional maintenance, house-keeping and office teams are full of local knowledge!
+        <li> Knowledgeable - Our professional maintenance, house-keeping and office teams are full of local knowledge!
 If you've got a question, one of us can answer it
         </li>

         <li> Our Friendly Service - Our long serving staff members and our dedication earn us a strong reputation in the East Algarve.
 We are proud to be part of the 'Smarta' Family and work together to bring your rental property to life.